ading2210/edpuzzle-answers/README.md

  3. Set the name of the bookmark to whatever you want.
  4. Paste in the code into the box for the url and save the bookmark.

-## Using the bookmarklet:
+## Using the Bookmarklet:
  1. Navigate to any Edpuzzle assignment.
  2. Make sure the url follows this format: `https://edpuzzle.com/assignments/{id}/watch`
  3. Click on the bookmarklet to run the script.
  4. If it doesn't work, make sure you allow popups from edpuzzle.com, then try again.

+### Usage on Canvas:
+ 1. Navigate to the assignment on Canvas.
+The link should look similar to this: ```https://k12.instructure.com/courses/{id}/assignments/{id}```
+ 2. Click on the bookmarklet.
+The script should open the Edpuzzle assignment in a new tab.
+ 3. Re-run the bookmarklet to launch the full script.
+ 4. If this doesn't work, make sure you allow popups on both Edpuzzle and Canvas.

 ## Credits:
 The code for the video skipper is based off of [this](https://github.com/ASmallYawn/EdpuzzleSkipper), with permission from the original author and some major refactoring.